mmcloughlin/supercomputing/README.md

   adoption still poor, but hoping increased adoption will drive down costs for HPC too.

+## Other

+* [Workshop: Visual Performance Analysis](workshop-visual-performance-analysis.md) Not summarizing, as I didn't gain much from this workshop.

 * [Achieving Performance on Large-Scale Intel Xeon-Based Systems](bof-xeon-scale.md) Extremely limited notes, as I was only able to catch the very end.

 ## Followups